 - Add some oil to the frying pan and turn onto a medium heat ready for the patties.

-- Place the flour in a bowl and dip each patty in the flour, ensuring it fully covered, then fry in a hot frying pan for around 4-5 minutes each side until the outside starts to brown and they are warm throughout.
+- Fry the cakes in a hot frying pan for around 4-5 minutes on each side until the outside starts to brown and they are warm throughout.

 Notes